Vidin Airfield

-There are plans to rebuild and restore the activity of Vidin airport.
+There are plans to rebuild and restore the activity of the airport.
 It is one of the transport infrastructure projects included in the interactive map published by the Ministry of Regional Development and Public Works.
 The map presents the state's plans for projects that will be implemented in the country's planning areas, as for the Vidin airport, the government's deadline is 2025.
-The location of Vidin airport is unique.
-It can serve a large area around Vidin, but also the neighbouring areas of Romania and Serbia.
+The location of the Vidin airport is unique.
+It can serve not only the large area around the city, but also the neighbouring areas of Romania and Serbia.

 Description

 The area of the airport abuts the southwestern edge of Inovo village, which is 4 kilometres northwest of Vidin and the European route E79 road.
 It occupies an area of 153,841 square meters.
 It includes: